 And so is self-tanner.
 After trial and error, I have discovered a way that works best for me to achieve a pretty good at-home fake tan.
-I will never look like this:

-The Pale Girl's Guide to an At-Home Spray Tan
+Spray Tan Tips For Pale Skin: The Pale Girl’s Guide to an At-Home Spray Tan

 Before you get started, you might want to get on YouTube and research a little on the method of spraying the spray tan bottle onto your body.
 I go in an “S” direction all over my body, and I even apply a fine mist to my face.
 YouTube is your best friend on spray tan application methods.
 Yep.